FAQ

 Most units have some downtime every day.
 It might be handy to have a journal, book, letters to write, or a deck of cards to use during this downtime.

-As long as they are in the same session and unit, they'll be together!
-We run only ONE Meadowlark unit each session, one Gypsy unit each session, etc...as long as their session and unit match, there's no need to worry.
-Should it become necessary to split a unit (Waterbugs or Wanderers, usually), we will ALWAYS contact you first to make sure your daughter is placed with everyone important to her.
+Should it become necessary to split a unit (Waterbugs or Wanderers, usually), we will ALWAYS contact you first to make sure your camper is placed with everyone important to her.
 As much as possible, we try to keep friends together on the trail, but this cannot be guaranteed.

 Everyone makes friends at camp!
-From the counselors to her fellow campers, there are limitless new friends waiting to be made.
+From the counselors to fellow campers, there are limitless new friends waiting to be made.
 Units often go on hikes together, and campers can make new friends during mealtimes, as they can sit with whomever they want!
 Counselors make an extra effort to provide a good time for everyone.

-Despite the fact that girls may be nervous about going to camp alone, it is often easier than bringing a friend.
+Despite the fact that campers may be nervous about going to camp alone, it is often easier than bringing a friend.
 Camp is a very, very different environment than school or home, and sometimes friends at home just don't get along as well at camp.
-Believe it or not, the girls who come to camp alone usually make friends easier and tend to have a less stressful transition between home and camp and back home again!
+Believe it or not, the campers who come to camp alone usually make friends easier and tend to have a less stressful transition between home and camp and back home again!

 See our homesickness guide.